opentracing-contrib/java-specialagent/README.md

 The <ins>SpecialAgent</ins> is a Java Agent that attaches to an application (either [statically or dynamically](#22-usage)).
 Once attached, the <ins>SpecialAgent</ins> it loads its bundled <ins>[Integrations](#63-integration)</ins>, which are all enabled by default.

 The <ins>SpecialAgent</ins> is stable -- any exception that occurs during attachment of <ins>SpecialAgent</ins> will not adversely affect the stability of the target application.
 It is, however, important to note that <ins>SpecialAgent</ins> bundles <ins>[Integrations](#63-integration)</ins> that are developed by 3rd parties and individual contributors.
-We strive to assert the stability of <ins>SpecialAgent</ins> with rigorous [integration tests][travis], yet it is still possible that the code in a bundled <ins>[Integration](#63-integration)</ins> may result in an exception that is not properly handled, which could potentially destabilize a target application.
+We strive to assert the stability of <ins>SpecialAgent</ins> with rigorous [integration tests][circleci], yet it is still possible that the code in a bundled <ins>[Integration](#63-integration)</ins> may result in an exception that is not properly handled, which could potentially destabilize a target application.

 ### 2.1 Installation